Bernard Drachman

 Rabbi Dr. Bernard Drachman (June 27, 1861, in New York City – March 12, 1945 in New York City) was a leader of Orthodox Judaism in the United States at the beginning of the twentieth century.

-Biography
+Early life and education

 Drachman was born to parents who were immigrants from Galicia and Bavaria.
 After studying in a Hebrew preparatory school, Drachman earned a B.A. from Columbia College.
 He earned a scholarship at the Jewish Theological Seminary of Breslau where he received his rabbinic ordination.
 He also earned a PhD from the University of Heidelberg.